Arteinsana7/Exercises-PHP/README.md

-Knowing the future is now possible. run :  php MagicBall.php and let the spirits guide you.
+Knowing the future is now possible. run command :  php MagicBall.php on the terminal and let the spirits guide you.